Strakonice: Etymology

-The town's name is derived from the personal name Strakoň, meaning "the village of Strakoň's people".
+The name Strakonice is derived from the personal name Strakoň, meaning "the village of Strakoň's people".

 Geography

 Strakonice is located about 51 km northwest of České Budějovice.
 It lies mostly in the northern tip of the České Budějovice Basin, but the municipal territory also extends to the Blatná Uplands on the north and to the Bohemian Forest Foothills on the south.
 The highest point is the hill Velká Kakada at 564 m above sea level, located in the southern part of Strakonice's territory.

 The town is situated at the confluence of the Volyňka and Otava rivers.
 There are several fishponds in the area, the largest of which are Velkoholský rybník and Blatský rybník.
 Among the small-scale protected areas in Strakonice are Bažantnice u Pracejovic Nature Reserve and the Tůně u Hajské Nature Monument.

 Climate

 Strakonice has a cool, wet, and temperate inland variant of the humid continental climate (Dfb).